blazormud/blazormud/README.md

 - BlazorMUD.Client
   - The Blazor webassembly application that provides the interface the player.
-- BlazorMUD.Components
+- BlazorMUD.Core
-  - A Razor component library containing all the reusable components in use by the Client.
+  - Core functionality of BlazorMUD; used by BlazorMUD.Server.
 - BlazorMUD.Server
   - Manages the state of the game world.
 Provides REST endpoints, SignalR hubs, and database connections for the Client.
-- BlazorMUD.Core
+- BlazorMUD.Shared
-  - Required code for all other projects.
+  - Code shared between all projects.